 The finals saw Anthony line up against Phillip Franklin and while both trucks again struggled with traction off the line, Anthony was able to stay in the throttle and power the Team XDP drag truck to victory with a pass of 9.39 at 149.98 MPH.
 Congratulations to Anthony Reams and the XDP Race Team on the victory, securing the big check in Denver, and keeping race fans on the edge of their seat as they continue to flirt with setting a new super street World Record.

-The team’s win elevates them in points as they prepare for what could be called a homecoming for Anthony in Madison IL near St. Louis.
+The team’s win elevates them in points as they prepare for what some might say is a homecoming for Anthony in Madison IL near St. Louis.
 Be sure to follow all the news about Team XDP and our progress this season at www.XDP.com and we invite everyone to the next round of NHRDA to see Anthony and The XDP Race Team in action on July 9th for the NHRDA Midwest Truckin Nationals at Gateway Motorsports Park in Madison, IL.